 The filming of this documentary will be complete in 2020, and ready for global distribution in 2021.
 “The sooner we can share our message, and highly engage educators and parents, the sooner we can unite our efforts to reinvent and improve.
 Bright Day is wholly committed to changing the system of preschool education globally – one preschool at a time,” says Krishock

 In addition to Bright Day Foundation producing its film documentary, it is completing work on its play based preschool curriculum to be launched in 2020.
-Also, the Bright Day Big Block cooperative http://brightdaybigblocks.com is launching several new learn while you play block products this year.
+Also, the Bright Day Big Block cooperative https://brightdaybigblocks.com is launching several new learn while you play block products this year.
 “Our film documentary creates awareness, while our curriculum and blocks create practice – its is our goal to provide play solutions for educators, parents and children from all directions,” says Krishock.

 But, on this evening, late in January – the production crew is ecstatic over successfully capturing on film hundreds of joyful children at play – and resting up for the international phase of the documentary that promises to change the world – one preschool at a time.